GAT: Guided Adversarial Training with Pareto-optimal Auxiliary Tasks: Abstract

 \section{Abstract}

 While leveraging additional training data is well established to improve adversarial robustness, it incurs the unavoidable cost of data collection and the heavy computation to train models.
 To mitigate the costs, we propose \textit{Guided Adversarial Training } (GAT), a novel adversarial training technique that exploits auxiliary tasks under a limited set of training data.
 Our approach extends single-task models into multi-task models during the min-max optimization of adversarial training, and drives the loss optimization with a regularization of the gradient curvature across multiple tasks.
 GAT leverages two types of auxiliary tasks: self-supervised tasks, where the labels are generated automatically, and domain-knowledge tasks, where human experts provide additional labels.
-Experimentally, under limited data, GAT increases the robust accuracy on CIFAR-10 up to four times (from 11\% to 42\% robust accuracy) and the robust AUC of CheXpert medical imaging dataset from 50\% to 83\%.
-On the full CIFAR-10 dataset, GAT outperforms eight state-of-the-art adversarial training strategies.
+Experimentally, GAT increases the robust AUC of CheXpert medical imaging dataset from 50\% to 83\% and On CIFAR-10, GAT outperforms eight state-of-the-art adversarial training and achieves 56.21\% robust accuracy with Resnet-50.
+Overall, we demonstrate that guided multi-task learning is an actionable and promising avenue to push further the boundaries of model robustness.

-Our large study across five datasets and six tasks demonstrates that task augmentation is an efficient alternative to data augmentation, and can be key to achieving both clean and robust performances.